andrewjmetzger/beetseeker/README.md

 Customize and rename **[example_config.py](./example_config.py)**: BeetSeeker needs to know the URLs and API keys for `slskd` and `betanin`, plus the path to the "downloads directory.

 BeetSeeker does not need direct access to any other files.
-Instead, BeetSeeker uses APIs, so tt depends on preexisting installs of slskd and betanin, with both APIs enabled and configured.
+Instead, BeetSeeker uses APIs, so it depends on preexisting installs of slskd and betanin, with both APIs enabled and configured.

 ### slskd API considerations